 The procedure QCBS would be used for procurement of consulting services.
-The steps involved in selecting consulting firms under a QCBS procedure shall be the responsibility of the PIU,.
+The steps involved in selecting consulting firms under a QCBS procedure shall be the responsibility of the PIU, within the organizational structure of MoED as explained in 3.3.
 The steps under the QCBS are: